Dave Duncan (baseball): Coaching career

 Duncan began his coaching career in 1978 with the Cleveland Indians.
 After a stint as a pitching coach for the Seattle Mariners in 1982, he joined former teammate La Russa, then the manager of the Chicago White Sox.
-From that time they worked in tandem as manager and pitching coach, joining Oakland in 1986 and then the Cardinals in 1996.
+Duncan would be La Russa's pitching coach for the next 30 years, following him to Oakland in 1986 and then the Cardinals in 1996.
 Beginning in 1986, first base coach Dave McKay also began a long tenure of working with Duncan and La Russa.
 The three men continued to work together until the Cardinals won the 2011 World Series.
 La Russa retired immediately after that World Series and Duncan retired from coaching less than three months later.
 McKay also moved on, accepting the first base coaching role with the Chicago Cubs.

 Pitchers on Duncan's staffs won four Cy Young Awards: LaMarr Hoyt in 1983; Bob Welch in 1990; Dennis Eckersley in 1992; and Chris Carpenter in 2005.
 Dave Stewart, who had not found consistent success before signing with Oakland as a free agent in 1986, won 20 or more games and pitched 250 or more innings four straight seasons from 1987 to 1990.
 From 1988 through 1990, Oakland pitchers had the lowest earned run average (ERA) in the American League, and the 2005 St. Louis staff had the lowest ERA in the majors.
 La Russa regularly credits Duncan as being a key factor in the success of the teams he managed for over 25 years.

 In October 2010, Duncan signed a two-year contract extension, keeping him with the Cardinals through 2012 with an option for 2013.
 He took an indeterminate leave of absence from the Cardinals on January 5, 2012, to spend time with his wife, Jeanine, who was dealing with cancer.
 Duncan's semi-retirement effectively ended his tenure with the Cardinals.
 During his sixteen seasons as the Cardinals' pitching coach, the pitching staff had the third-lowest overall ERA in MLB as well as the third-lowest starters' ERA.